EgresaMeto/imgur-fullstack/README.md

 React: A JavaScript library for building user interfaces.
 Redux: A predictable state container for managing application state.
 Styled Components: A CSS-in-JS library for styling components.
-Jest: A JavaScript testing framework.
-react-testing-library: A testing library for React applications.
 TypeScript: A typed superset of JavaScript.
 ## Backend: